 Some states allow you to accept consular IDs.
 However, there may be restrictions, so pay careful attention to any consular ID you may be presented to verify that it meets your state's requirements.

 For example, California permits Notaries to accept consular IDs as long as they contain a photograph, description and signature of the person as well as an identifying number.
-Mexican consular IDs lack a physical description, so they would not be acceptable in California.
+A Mexican consular ID that lacks a physical description is not acceptable in California.

 In Illinois, an ID issued by a consulate is acceptable as long as it contains a photo and signature of the individual.
 Consequently, a Mexican consular ID would be acceptable.